 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.” – Source: Content Marketing Institute

 A Content Marketing Strategy that Really Works

-This includes building a uniform, branded content tone and style for your blog, identify the content pieces that’s suitable for your business (e.g. infographics, blog posts, videos, etc.), craft and optimise your content for SEO if applicable, and then work to promote, distribute and amplify your content.
+This includes building a structured content and editorial calendar, setting a uniform, branded content tone and style for your blog, identifying the content pieces that are suitable for your business (e.g. infographics, blog posts, videos, etc.), crafting and optimising your content for SEO if applicable, and then working to promote, distribute and amplify your content.

 Content Marketing Mix

 I specialise in the following content marketing mix:

 - Free reports

 - Explainer videos